What makes an enterprise CMS AI-ready?

 Step 1: Migrate sites during non-peak hours

-Firstly, the migration process often involves temporary downtime or slow loading times.
-In order not to disturb visitors or even lose revenue, it is vital to avoid doing the migration at times when website traffic is high.
+The migration process often involves temporary downtime or slow loading times.
+To avoid disturbing visitors or losing revenue, do not migrate at times when website traffic is high.

 Step 2: Implement redirects following the URL mapping